nik2401/EBCDIC_FILE_PARSING/README.md

-# AMEX Clearing File Parser
+# EBCDIC FILE PARSING

 ## Overview

-This project comprises a suite of Python scripts designed to parse and process American Express (AMEX) clearing files.
+This project comprises a suite of Python scripts designed to parse and process EBCDIC FILE .
 It automates the ingestion, validation, and processing of financial transaction data, facilitating streamlined reconciliation and settlement processes.

 ## Features
 - **File Parsing**: Extracts and processes transaction data from AMEX clearing files.